India and Pakistan don’t fight wars like other countries. Here’s why

 The dominant factor is their nuclear weapons arsenal, a distinct way of deterring major attacks and a guarantee that fighting doesn't get out of hand, even when the situation is spiraling.

-Here’s how — and why — Pakistan fight the way they do:
+Here’s how — and why — India and Pakistan fight the way they do:

 “Pakistan and India have enough nuclear weapons to wipe the other side out several times over,” says security analyst Syed Mohammed Ali, who is based in Islamabad, the Pakistani capital.
 “Their nuclear weapons create a scenario for mutually assured destruction.”